The

 11th-level Monster Slayer Conclave feature

 Your hatred for evil empowers your weapons.
-Your weapon attacks against your Quarry treat its damage immunities as resistances, and ignore any damage resistances it has.
+Your weapon attacks against your Quarry ignore its damage Resistances, and treat its damage Immunities as Resistance.

 Moreover, when your Quarry misses you with an attack or you succeed on a saving throw it forced you to make, you can use your reaction to make a single weapon attack against it.